How Do You Avoid Double VAT on Etsy and Shopify POD?

 Does IOSS apply to custom products shipped to the UK?

 No. The IOSS protocol is exclusively used for shipments entering the 27 EU member states.
-The United Kingdom utilizes its own distinct tax framework for imports under £135, which requires separate setup inside your Shopify or Etsy store.
+The United Kingdom utilizes its own distinct tax framework for imports under £135, requiring separate setup inside your Shopify or Etsy store.

 Leave a Reply